louisaiva/subrunner/GameDesign/logseq/pages/ROADMAP.md

 			- TODO [[UI_Device]]
 			- TODO [[UI_HDD]]
 		-
-		- TODO rework and fix the #UI_Description
+		- DONE rework and fix the #UI_Description
+			- DONE smaller description
+			- DONE that can write multiple characters at once ?
 		-
 		- TODO try with [[UI_CancelButton]] which is a [[UI_Button]] that cancels a specific [[UI_Slottable]] / [[UI_Pool]]
 			- DONE prototype on #Oven & #Sink